Unidata/thredds-docker/README.md

 ## TDM

-The [THREDDS Data Manager](https://docs.unidata.ucar.edu/tds/5.2/userguide/tdm_ref.html) or TDM is an application that works in close conjunction with the TDS and is referenced in the [docker-compose.yml](docker-compose.yml) in this repository.
+The [THREDDS Data Manager](https://docs.unidata.ucar.edu/tds/5.2/userguide/tdm_ref.html) (TDM) creates indexes for GRIB featureCollections, in a process separate from the TDS.
+It is a specialized utility typically employed in scenarios where the TDS is serving real-time data from the Unidata IDD (e.g., GFS Quarter Degree Analysis) and is referenced in the [docker-compose.yml](docker-compose.yml) in this repository.
+In most scenarios, you can comment out the TDM section.
 The TDM Docker container [is in its own repository](https://github.com/Unidata/tdm-docker) where you can find instructions on how to run it.

 <a id="h760FDE8A"></a>